How to find and connect with potential supervisors

 - Availability: Will they be available to meet with you when you need them?

 - Publishing: How often do they publish?
-Do they co-author with o co-author with other professors in the department or with students?
+Do they co-author with other professors in the department or with students?

 - Collegiality and interpersonal relationship: How well will you get on with each other?

 Make a connection

 Prior to researching and speaking to potential supervisors, make sure to contact the academic unit offering your program in order to establish a relationship.

 The Graduate Program Director will be your main contact person within the unit and will provide you with pertinent information.
 They will answer your questions about program requirements, the admissions process, supplemental materials, funding opportunities and the procedure for finding a supervisor within the department.

 When you are ready to contact potential supervisors, approaching them by email is a good initial step.
 Ensure that your messages are tailored to each professor, not generic.
 You must catch the interest of the professor quickly and make a good first impression.

 - Write a concise and professional letter.
 The message should start with Dear Professor/Dr. (lastname) and end with "Yours sincerely" followed by your full name and contact information (or the formal equivalent in a message written in French).